Pithipatis of Magadha

-The Pīṭhīpatis of Bodh Gaya (also known as the Pithis) were the rulers of the area around Bodh Gaya from roughly the 11th to 13th centuries in the Magadha region of what is now Bihar in India.
-Pithi refers to the diamond throne where the Buddha was said to have gained enlightenment.
+The Pithipatis of Magadha (also known as the Pithis) were the rulers of Magadha from the 11th to 13th century CE in what is now Bihar, India.
+They were centred in Bodh Gaya and Pithi refers to the diamond throne where the Buddha was said to have gained enlightenment.

 The Pithipati chiefs styled themselves with the title of Acarya in addition to Pīṭhīpati.
-Pithipati Buddhasena also termed himself as magadhādipati (ruler of Magadha).
+Pithipati Buddhasena also termed himself as magadhādipati (ruler or lord of Magadha).
+The realm of the Pithipatis at its peak seems to have extended from the Magadha region up to the western and southern parts of Munger district as inscriptions of the Pithipatis have been found in these regions.

 Origin

 The historian, Dineshchandra Sircar, noted that the Pithipatis appear to have originally been religious authorities and priests before eventually coming into power themselves at some point in the 11th century during the Pala rule of the region and the Pithis themselves were likely subordinates of the Pala dynasty.

-Pithipati inscriptions refer to the clan name as Chinda and Chikkora.
+Pithipati inscriptions refer to the dynasty/clan name as Chinda and Chikkora.
 Kumaradevī, the daughter of Devaraksita, calls her father a Chikkora, while a later descendant, Jayasena, calls his ancestors Chinda indicating the use of different family names.
+The Chindas/Chikkoras were descended from the Chindaka Nagas who ruled the Bastar region of what is now the modern-day state of Chhattisgarh.
+They were noblemen of the area who served as advisors to the Kalachuris of Ratnapura.
+Vallabharaja, the first Pithipati, arrived in Bodh Gaya and converted to Buddhism, whereupon he adopted the monastic name of Devaraksita.